Frenchitas/Frenchitas/README.md

-# María Fernanda Mamone Profile, Fullstack and Blockchain Developer
+# María Fernanda Mamone Profile
+Fullstack and Blockchain Developer